Cinque-Network/Cinque-Core/CONTRIBUTING.md

 ## Release Policy

-The project leader is the release manager for each DigiByte Core release.
+The project leader is the release manager for each Cinque Core release.

 ## Copyright